 6.59.1 Applicability to language

+The vulnerability as described in ISO/IEC 24772-1 clause 6.59 applies to Ada.
 Ada is open to this vulnerability but provides features for its mitigation.
 A task failing during activation will always raise an exception in the activating task (e.g., Tasking_Error).
 The activating task does not continue executing until all its dependent tasks have completed activation.
 A task can always check that another task is executable (i.e., not terminated).

 6.59.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.59.5 of ISO/IEC TR 24772-1:2019.
+Follow the mitigation mechanisms of subclause 6.59.5 of ISO/IEC 24772-1:2019.

 Always have a handler to catch activation failures.